EarthyScience/SINDBAD/README.md

 julia
 ```

-Go to main example directory
+Go to main sandbox directory
 ```
-cd examples
+cd sandbox
 ```

-Create a new experiment directory, e.g., my_env and go to that directory
+Create a new sandbox directory, e.g., my_env and go to that directory

 ```
 julia > run(`mkdir -p my_env`)